Rhubarb Crisp

 Here’s what you’ll need to make this rhubarb crisp recipe:

 • Rhubarb, of course!
 Two pounds of fresh or frozen rhubarb stalks will do the trick.
-If you’re using frozen rhubarb, no need to thaw it before baking.
+If you’re using frozen rhubarb, thaw and drain before using.

-• White sugar – For sweetening the tart rhubarb.
+• Granulated sugar – For sweetening the tart rhubarb.

 • Cornstarch – It makes the rhubarb juices thick and glossy.